Pharmacy Technician Training Program (PTTP)

 Prospects for Employment and Salary Expectations

-Employment of pharmacy technicians is projected to grow 5 percent from 2018 to 2028, as fast as average for all occupations.
+Employment of pharmacy technicians is projected to grow 6 percent from 2022 to 2031, faster than average for all occupations.

 In addition, pharmacy technicians will be needed to take on a greater role in pharmacy operations because pharmacists are increasingly performing more patient care activities, such as giving flu shots.
 Technicians will need to perform tasks—such as collecting patient information, preparing more types of medications, and verifying the work of other technicians—that were previously done by pharmacists.